JoseBlanca/franklin/doc/source/annotation.rst

 Ortholog annotation
 -------------------

-franklin can annotate the orthologs doing a reciprocal blast search.
+ngs_backbone can annotate the orthologs doing a reciprocal blast search.
 It can be done on one or several blast databases.
-The franklin analysis is called ortholog_annotation.
+The ngs_backbone analysis is called ortholog_annotation.
 The list of orthologs will be found in annotations/result/

 Configuration parameters
 ________________________

-In the franklin.conf section Annotation, subsection ortholog_annotation the parameter ortholog_databases should have a list of at least one blast database.
+In the ngs_backbone.conf section Annotation, subsection ortholog_annotation the parameter ortholog_databases should have a list of at least one blast database.
 The blast databases used should be defined in the corresponding section, see ::`blast-databases`.

 .. _intron-annotation: